 • Ask questions: If a senior in your life tells you about a deal they received, ask them questions about it.
 Who offered it?
 Where did it come from?
 Did they want anything in exchange for it?
 Have they actually received the deal in question?
 By asking these questions, you may be able to break the illusion and open their eyes to a scam.

-• Report the crime: If you know a senior citizen that has unfortunately fallen victim to one of these scams, or has even made contact with a scammer, help them report it and recoup funds, if possible.
+• Report the crime: If you know a senior citizen who has unfortunately fallen victim to one of these scams, or has even made contact with a scammer, help them report it and recoup funds, if possible.
 You can report these criminals to the FTC at their designated website ReportFraud.ftc.gov.
 Adding a fraud alert on their credit reports is also a good idea.

-It may seem overwhelming to keep yourself protected, let alone protecting additional family members.
+It may seem overwhelming to keep yourself protected, let alone protect additional family members.
 But you do not have to fight this fight alone.
-Instilling knowledge of the most common scams, and instituting basic controls, can go a long way in protecting the personal digital lives of those who you love.
+Instilling knowledge of the most common scams, and instituting basic controls, can go a long way in protecting the personal digital lives of those you love.